Rickaym/web-notion/README.md

 [![Deploy Static Content](https://github.com/Rickaym/web-notion/actions/workflows/static.yml/badge.svg)](https://github.com/Rickaym/web-notion/actions/workflows/static.yml)

-Web-notion is an express-handlebar based web server that uses Notion as a database to source content.
-It is built to be hosted on a server, but can also be hosted statically.
+Web-notion is an express-handlebar based web server that uses Notion as a database.
+It is built to be hosted statically, but can also be hosted on a webserver to render updates dynamically.

 # Table of Contents